sizovs/sizovs.github.io/about.md

 I organize a conference, that turns devs into architects and engineering leaders:

 - 👨‍💻 [DevTernity](https://devternity.com) ([top 3 in Europe](https://itconference.top))

+You can hire me to run a 2-day training for your team.

 I contribute to open-source: